michaelspatrick/clustercheck/README.md

 * Add a test to ensure the Galera plugin is enabled
 * Make the port upon which it listens configurable
-* Make sure that the global variables are available to set via the my.cnf file and/or persist a restart
 * Plan to do a version in the near future for Group Replication